Kizum1/CIS-61/README.md

-# CS-61A---Berkeley
+# CS-61A---Berkeley Equivalent
-This is a history of all my labs from CS 61A - The Structure and Interpretation of Computer Programs
+This is a history of all my labs from CIS 61 - The Structure and Interpretation of Computer Programs